The Stand (1994 miniseries): As a theatrical film

 Warner Bros. initially wanted King to do a single, two-hour script, but he ended up turning in a screenplay that was over 400 pages (equivalent to six hours in length).
 Creepshow was released in 1982 to commercial success, and The Stand project garnered the interest of Warner Bros., a company that placed it into development.
 The budget for The Stand was set around $15–25 million just after Creepshow's release.

 As of September 1982, King had completed two drafts of The Stand.
 The second draft planned for it to be a two-film series with each movie being two hours.
 However, Laurel, by the completion of King's third draft in December 1983, switched the plan to one three-hour film.

 Dario Argento stated in a 1983 interview that he was once approached to direct a film version of The Stand but rejected the offer due to a lack of interest in working on adaptations.

 King completed the final draft circa 1986.
-Despite Romero's initial excitement, he grew increasingly distant from the project due to the poor box office performance of King films in the 1980s and conflicts between him and Rubinstein leading him to leave Laurel.
+Despite Romero's initial excitement, he grew increasingly distant from the project due to the poor box office performance of King's films in the 1980s and conflicts between him and Rubinstein leading him to leave Laurel.

 Hollywood significantly increased their interest in screen adaptations of King's work after the box office success of Pet Sematary (1989), and many were being pitched in studios following the film's release; one of these was an adaptation of The Stand, which was reported in a January 1990 Cinefantastique article to be "the most anticipated" developing King project.
 Stephen King's most popular novel among fans, The Stand was controversial as a film adaptation from the beginning.
 Nevertheless, King began working on a screenplay based on the book for Rubinstein.

 King wrote a 700-page screenplay and then made five attempts to condense it into a 130-page script.
 Rubinstein disliked King's drafts, suggesting the author knew the novel too closely.
 Thus, he hired Rospo Pallenberg for screenwriting duties and planned for John Boorman to direct.
 Rubinstein and Laurel were very serious about the project to the point where they paid Pallenberg $30,000 for just one treatment.
 However, nothing further materialized.
 As King put it simply, there was "too much story for a movie," and yet he was skeptical about making a TV version of the book because "you can't have the end of the world brought to you by Charmin toilet tissue."